reitzig/reitzig.github.io/research/open-questions/index.md

 ### Average-Case Analysis of Parallel Algorithms with Petri Nets

-{% newthought Sequential %} programs can be modelled as something akin to (finite, discrete) Markov chains {% cite LaubeNebel2010 --file references %}: one state per statement, edges from statements to those that can be executed next, and probabilities to indicate which edge is taken with which likelihood.
+{% newthought Sequential %} programs can be modeled as something akin to (finite, discrete) Markov chains {% cite LaubeNebel2010 --file references %}: one state per statement, edges from statements to those that can be executed next, and probabilities to indicate which edge is taken with which likelihood.